agoldst/elsmd/README.md

 ## Quotations

 I include a snippet defining an `lquote` environment for quotations which may run to more than one paragraph.
 Unlike the bad beamer/LaTeX defaults, this environment uses the full width of the textblock, does not indent the first paragraph, and _does_ indent subsequent paragraphs.
 To use without breaking your markdown flow, take advantage of an extra markdown feature implemented by [notes.lua](notes.lua): a native Div with a class of the form `l:env` is turned into a LaTeX `\begin{env}`.
-So: `::: l:quote ... :::`.
+So: `::: l:lquote ... :::`.

 Last significant update: March 2026